dbt-labs/docs.getdbt.com/website/docs/sql-glossary/aggregate-functions/sql-avg.md

 group by 1
 ```

-:::info
+:::note What dataset is this?
 This example is querying from a sample dataset created by dbt Labs called [jaffle_shop](https://github.com/dbt-labs/jaffle_shop).
-You can play around with it to your heart's content!
 :::

 This query using the Jaffle Shop’s `orders` table will return the rounded order amount per each order month: